 The school uses WISEPAY for the following:

-- Lunch payments (on hold for now)

 - Parent Evenings

 - Trips

 - Text around will also give you updates around school.

-Therefore please could you ensure that all current details we have for you are up-to-date.
+Therefore, please could you ensure that all current details we have for you are up-to-date.
 Any issues please see Mrs Whalen.